alexandru1985/system_manager/README.md

 - unit tests;
 - api documentation.

 Each main task was split in subtasks.
-You can follow the working progress seeing commits on this repository.
+You can follow the working progress by seeing commits on this repository.

 ## Project Installation